quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 # Tutorial: Anomaly Detection

 You will learn how to build a simple anomaly detection system, a common use case of stateful streaming applications.
-This will show how to use a QuixStreams Application to:
+This will show how to use a Quix Streams application to:

 - Create a topic
 - Use stateful windowed operations